 - Plunger coffee will grow bitter when left too long in the plunger.
 Therefore it is really important to serve plunger coffee immediately.

 - Plungers are versatile.
 You can use your plunger for virtually anything that needs to be brewed in water and strained.
 So the next time you plan to have a cup of tea using loose tea leaves, why not use your plunger instead of using a strainer.

 Did you know?
 Plungers have also been used to strain broth.

 Selecting the right coffee beans

-When it comes to plunger coffee, the perils of picking the wrong beans means that you’ll end up with a chewy cup of bitter-tasting sludge as oppose of the rich, smooth brew you are yearning to taste.
-Drinking sludge is enough to turn your off the plunger scene entirely.
+When it comes to plunger coffee, the perils of picking the wrong beans means that you’ll end up with a chewy cup of bitter-tasting sludge as opposed to the rich, smooth brew you are yearning to taste.
+Drinking sludge is enough to turn you off the plunger scene entirely.

 To obtain the richest and fullest flavour from your plunger coffee, try using high-quality medium roast Arabica beans.
-This is because Arabica beans exhibit high intensity and flavor.
-These beans are often available from African countries such as, Kenya or Ethiopia; alternatively, they can also be found in regions of Central America.
+This is because Arabica beans exhibit high intensity and flavour.
+These beans are often available from African countries such as Kenya or Ethiopia; alternatively, they can also be found in regions of Central America.

 Tips for the keeping your beans fresh

 - Buy your coffee the same way you do your vegetable – fresh and frequently.

 - Always store opened coffee beans in an airtight container.
 If you are planning to keep it for longer than a week, make sure you store it in a cool place.